 These criteria are a guide for assessing suitability; each patient will be individually assessed.

 Our low secure autism services offer personalised care tailored to individual needs and interests.
-This means adapting environmental, sensory and communication aspects of our care and treatment programmes to best benefit people with autism.
+This means adapting environmental, sensory and communication aspects of our care and treatment programmes to best benefit autistic people.

 By recognising the differences in individuals we’re able to provide highly specialist holistic care which covers the wide ranging needs our patients may have.
-Our core aim is to help a patient with autism understand their autism and help them develop the skills to live their best life in the context of their autism.
+Our core aim is to help autistic people to understand their autism and help them develop the skills to live their best life in the context of their autism.

-Our autism services within FitzRoy house offer a secure pathway, which help people with autism to manage their autism ready for community living.
+Our autism services within FitzRoy house offer a secure pathway, which helps autistic prepare for community living.
 Supported by a comprehensive and experienced ASD team, patients are given the right environment to test their skills and progress with treatment, positively encouraging resilience and preventing relapse.

 Patients within our services are able to access a range of therapies, activities and vocational opportunities to develop their skills, improving health and wellbeing based on personal goals and interests.
 These may include: